Argyrosaurus: Discovery and naming

 Although these numerous other remains have been referred, in 2012 Philip Mannion and Alejandro Otero considered the holotype remains the only material which unambiguously pertains to the genus.
 Many of the referred specimens either have no overlapping material, lack key features in the holotype, or were not illustrated making not possible to assign them without being restudied.
 Most of the referred specimens were considered indeterminate titanosaurs.
 They also considered one of the referred specimens, the partial skeleton PLV 4628/MACN-CH 217, to be its own genus which they called Elaltitan.

 The genus name means 'silver lizard' from Greek argyros, 'silver', and sauros, 'lizard', because it was discovered in Argentina, which literally means 'silver land'.
 The specific epithet means "proud" in Latin.

 Description

 Argyrosaurus was a medium-sized sauropod which is estimated to measure 17 m long and weighing up to 12 t according to Paul.
 However, in 2012 Thomas Holtz gave a higher estimation at 28 m in length and a possible weight of 43.5-50.8 tonnes (48-56 short tons).
 More recently it was listed at 21 m and 26 tonnes (28.6 short tons).

-It is distinguished from other genera by particularly high and short vertebral arches.
-Ulna and radius were robust, the metacarpal bones were long as with representatives of the Macronaria.
-Humerus shows a rectangular upper end, similar to the titanosaurs Saltasaurus and Opisthocoelicaudia.
-An important feature that confirms the classification within the Titanosauria is a pronounced bone spike at the upper end of ulna.
+It is distinguished from other genera by the following unique features: